eddeee888/graphql-code-generator-plugins/packages/typescript-resolver-files/README.md

 `bool` (Default: `true`)

-Determins whether imports emitted should use CommonJS syntax or ESM syntax (with `.js` file endings)
+Determines whether imports emitted should use CommonJS syntax or ESM syntax (with `.js` file endings)

 ## Config Examples